 Best Affordable Flagship: OnePlus 9R

-The two lower-tier OnePlus’ are a hard recommendation for me in a lot of aspects since, while they are OnePlus smartphones, they don’t have a lot of the DNA that makes OnePlus devices special.
-The Nord N10 5G removes things like the long-loved alert slider and replaces the AMOLED display with a more conservative LCD panel, things that an OnePlus device has never lacked since the very first model was launched.
-But if you’re on a budget, then these phones are worth a look.
-Mainly because the performance they provide is okay for the price.
-A Snapdragon 690 with 5G support runs things behind the scenes and manages to provide nice performance on a tighter budget.
+The OnePlus Nord N10 5G may not have a lot of the DNA that makes OnePlus devices special, but as a standalone device, it’s a good budget phone.
+The Nord N10 5G removes things like the long-loved alert slider and replaces the AMOLED display with a more conservative LCD panel, things that a OnePlus device has never lacked since the very first model was launched.
+But if you’re on a budget, then it’s worth a look mainly because the performance it provides is okay for the price.
+A Snapdragon 690 with 5G support runs things behind the scenes and manages to provide a nice performance on a tighter budget.

 If you’re looking for a device that does the job and doesn’t cost that much (and comes with 5G), the Nord N10 5G still holds its ground as a phone that serves those needs.

-Far from being one of the best OnePlus phones, this is the cheapest OnePlus smartphone to date, and it’s worth a look if you’re on a tight budget and you want a OnePlus device.
+Nord N200 is one of the cheapest OnePlus phones to date, and it’s worth a look if you’re on a tight budget and want a OnePlus device.
 If branding is not as important to you, there are other great options for cheap Android phones.

-This is pretty much it for our list.
-It is one of our shortest ones so far, but it encompasses OnePlus’ different offerings pretty well.
-The best OnePlus phone currently available in terms of features is the OnePlus 9 Pro, with sheer premium quality, with the OnePlus 8 Pro reaching up a close second.
+This list encompasses OnePlus’ different offerings pretty well.
+The best OnePlus phone currently available in terms of features is the OnePlus 9 Pro, with sheer premium quality, with the OnePlus 8 Pro reaching a close second.
 The OnePlus 9 is probably the best for most people because it provides the best balance between performance and price.
 The OnePlus 9R is a great pick for those looking for an affordable flagship, but you’ll have to import it from India.
-Lastly, we have the many mid-range OnePlus releases through the year as the best spots for mid-range and budget.
+Lastly, we have the many other OnePlus releases taking up the best spots for mid-range and budget devices.